wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    ### Flannel for Minikube

-   When using Minikube locally, a CNI () is needed.
+   When using Minikube locally, a CNI (Container Network Interface) is needed.
    So setup <a target="_blank" href="https://github.com/coreos/flannel">
    Flannel from CoreOS</a> using the open source Tectonic Installer (<a target="_blank" href="https://twitter.com/TectonicStack/">@TectonicStack</a>).
    It configures a IPv4 "layer 3" network fabric designed for Kubernetes.